BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 The agent does not provide medical diagnosis, lesion interpretation, treatment advice, or clinical decision-making.
 Medical questions are refused with a safety-focused redirect to a qualified clinician.

+**SharePoint Knowledge Source:** The Copilot Studio support agent uses a Microsoft SharePoint document library as its knowledge source.
+Project support and governance documents were converted into PDF format and uploaded to SharePoint so the agent can ground answers in maintained documentation about API usage, image uploads, probability scores, failed-upload troubleshooting, action tiers, human-in-the-loop review, security architecture, and medical safety boundaries.

+The SharePoint knowledge source is used only for technical and operational platform support.
+It is not used to provide medical diagnosis, treatment advice, or lesion interpretation.

 The updated project notebooks introduce a technical AI agent, Power Automate workflow integration, and supporting artefacts for safer AI-assistant development.
 These are included as portfolio evidence of responsible AI engineering and practical automation integration.
 **AI Agent:** Provides technical support around the platform, API behaviour, upload flow, prediction response format, governance process, and safety limitations.
 **Power Automate Integration:** Connects a working Power Automate workflow to the Dockerized FastAPI backend, showing how the deployed API can be used inside a low-code automation flow.